No, The Moon Landings Weren’t Faked. (And Here’s How You Can Tell.)

 2. If there’s no atmosphere on the Moon, where are the stars in the photos?

 This is Photography 101.
 The Apollo astronauts were using several types of cameras to record their lunar adventures, one being modified medium-format Hasselblad 500 EL cameras mounted to their spacesuits.
+(This was the one Neil used.)
 These were film cameras and had to be set just right to get pictures to develop correctly—not unlike today’s digital cameras, but without the convenience of auto mode!
 All the astronauts went through training on how to shoot with the cameras, so when they got to the Moon they were able to take some really great shots of the surface in beautiful 70mm detail.
 (Check out the Project Apollo Archive for hi-res scans of the color and black-and-white film they shot.)

 Daytime on the Moon is about two Earth weeks long.
 (A full solar “synodic” day there takes 29.5 Earth days.)
 All the Apollo surface EVAs took place on the side facing Earth during the lunar daytime.
 This means that the Sun was in the sky, illuminating the surface and everything the astronauts were doing… including taking pictures.
-So even though there was no atmosphere above them, the astronauts still had to expose their cameras to account for a very bright lunar landscape (and in some instances with a very harsh, big white star we call the Sun in the sky.)
+So even though there was no atmosphere above them, the astronauts still had to expose their cameras to account for a very bright lunar landscape (and in some instances with a very big white star we call the Sun in the sky.)
 They were there to explore the Moon, not the stars, and so they didn’t waste any film taking astrophotos.